 The Elk Grove Unified School District is located in one of the most diverse areas of California.
 The district covers 320 square miles and includes the communities of Florin, Franklin, Laguna Creek, Laguna West, Rancho Murieta, Sheldon, Sloughhouse, Valley Hi, Vineyard, Wilton, all of the City of Elk Grove and parts of the cities of Sacramento and Rancho Cordova.
-Students speak more than 88 languages and dialects.
-Of the more than 62,000 students that attend our schools: 13 percent are African American, 0.7 percent are American Indian, 22.5 percent are Asian, 5.8 percent are Filipino, 26 percent are Hispanic or Latino, 1.7 percent are Pacific Islander, 21.4 percent are White and 8.5 percent are Multiple/No Response.
+Students speak more than 110 languages.
+With an annual average of 63,000 students that attend our schools: 13 percent are African American, <1 percent are American Indian, 23 percent are Asian, 6 percent are Filipino, 26 percent are Hispanic or Latino, 2 percent are Pacific Islander, 21 percent are White and 9 percent are Multiple/No Response.

 A top performing district, Elk Grove Unified is recognized throughout California and the nation as a leader in progressive education.
 Academic achievement takes place through classes that are rigorous, relevant and build strong relationships.
 Elk Grove Unified schools focus on meeting the needs of each child through programs encompassing college and career preparation, wellness and safety.